LeoMarche/ProjetIA/README.md

 This can be executed in a venv in order to limit these packages to a venv.

+## How to use

-Once the dependencies installed, run (it will make window appear, close them to continue the algorithm) `python3 ./saillance.py ./detection_saillance/results/premade.pth ./imgtest1.jpg 1.5` in order to run the algorithm and to intelligently crop the imgtest1.jpg image at a 1.5 ratio.
+Once the dependencies installed, run `python3 saillance.py <path_to_model_weights> <path_to_image> <resize_ratio>`
+It will make windows appear to show intermediate results, close them to continue the algorithm

+Example: `python3 ./saillance.py ./premade.pth ./imgtest1.jpg 1.5` in order to run the algorithm and to intelligently crop the imgtest1.jpg image at a 1.5 ratio.